tarantool/doc/doc/platform/ddl_dml/column_compression.rst

 ..  admonition:: Enterprise Edition
     :class: fact

-    Column compression is available in the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.
+    Column compression is available exclusively in the `Enterprise Edition <https://www.tarantool.io/compare/>`_.
+    Now supported only by the MemCS engine.

 Column compression, introduced in Tarantool Enterprise Edition 3.7.0, aims to save memory space.
 It compresses a range of consecutive values and